amanssharma/PersistentProperties/README.md

 ## Usage

+Add an `import PersistentProperties` statement to the file where you want to declare a persistent property.
 Append the declaration of any property with the attribute @PersistentProperty.
 Specify the user defaults key and any default value (for optional properties).
 By default the standard user defaults are used, however, this may be overriden in the property wrapper initialiser to specify a different UserDefaults suite.